 \subsection{Streaming Topic Modeling}

-Traditional topic modeling methods such as LDA and NMF have been extended to streaming and online contexts using incremental variational inference and related techniques, and researchers have also developed enhanced versions that combine topic models with semantic representations \cite{das2025elda}.
-However, the canonical implementations of LDA and NMF still operate on bag‑of‑words or weighted document‑term matrices and do not inherently capture deep contextual similarity like transformer‑based dense embeddings do, motivating hybrid models that merge topic modeling with embedding spaces for richer semantic coherence \cite{yadav2025hybrid}.
+Traditional topic models such as LDA and NMF have been extended to online settings through incremental inference and hybrid approaches \cite{das2025elda}.
+However, these methods primarily rely on bag-of-words representations and do not naturally capture contextual semantic similarity.
+Recent work therefore integrates topic modeling with dense embeddings to improve semantic coherence \cite{yadav2025hybrid}.

-Recent advances in neural embedding models have enabled a fundamentally different approach to streaming topic modeling that leverages the rich semantic representations of transformer-based architectures \cite{angelov2020top2vec, bianchi2021pretraining}.
-Rather than relying on term-frequency statistics, our approach builds on a pipeline that transforms documents into dense embeddings, applies dimensionality reduction to preserve local semantic structure in a lower-dimensional space, performs clustering to identify topically coherent groups, and finally employs large language models to generate interpretable topic labels and summaries.
-This embedding-first paradigm naturally captures contextual similarity and semantic nuance while remaining compatible with streaming scenarios through incremental clustering updates.
-By decoupling representation learning from cluster assignment, this framework addresses key limitations of traditional topic models, such as their inability to capture deep semantic relationships, while maintaining the flexibility needed for online, continuously arriving data streams.
+An alternative embedding-first paradigm leverages transformer-based representations for streaming topic discovery \cite{angelov2020top2vec,bianchi2021pretraining}.
+In this framework, documents are embedded into a dense semantic space, clustered to identify coherent topics, and subsequently labeled or summarized using language models.
+By decoupling representation learning from cluster assignment, this approach captures deep semantic relationships while remaining compatible with incremental clustering, making it well suited for large-scale narrative monitoring over continuously arriving data streams.